jareddonovan/creative-coding-showcase/Raspberry-Pi-set-up.md

 command_showcase_quit=killall creative-coding-showcase
 ```

+You probably also want to comment out (#) all the other entries.

 ## Get rid of the mouse cursor if necessary

 (Note: This will only work on raspberry pi bullseye.
 I haven't found